 So, if you are traveling to Spiti Valley and looking for a decent, value for money stay in Kaza for you or your family where you find yourself lost among many options on offer, then believe me and head to Sakya Abode Kaza or Sakya Home Stay any given day or time when you are in Spiti Valley.

-It is such a nice place to stay at the price on offer that we once awarded Sakya Abode, our DoW Community’s: Devil’s Den Award too.
+It is such a nice place to stay at a price on offer that we once awarded Sakya Abode, our DoW Community’s: Devil’s Den Award too.
 Along with Sakya Abode, Tsering also runs a couple of homestays by the name of Sakya Homestays and one hotel named Kumphen.
 The hotel Kumphen is almost there in the complex of Sakya Tangyud Monastery in Kaza.
 All of them are near each other and have separate kitchens.

-What does Sakya Abode Offers?
+What does Sakya Abode Offer?

 All this comes at a great VFM price range of Rs 1500-2000 per day based on the season and time you traveling.
-With the experience of staying at so many properties in the Himalayas over last decade, I can easily say that it is quite decent in return of the enriching experience you live at Sakya Abode including the hospitality and support on offer to you.
+With the experience of staying at so many properties in the Himalayas over the last decade, I can easily say that it is quite decent in return for the enriching experience you live at Sakya Abode including the hospitality and support on offer to you.

-The only concern I see is the limited room sizes sometimes and hence, if you planning to fit in way too many in one room, it could be a difficult prospect.
-Max of three people will be OK with extra bed on the floor.
+The only concern I see is the limited room sizes sometimes, and hence, if you are planning to fit in way too many in one room, it could be a difficult prospect.
+Max of three people will be OK with an extra bed on the floor.
 However, since it (including Homestays) is built on traditional grounds & architecture, it is much warmer than other properties run by Tsering in Kaza including Kumphen.

 I will start writing the detailed travel tale of my last winter trip to white Spiti Valley soon but before that let me share the detailed review of Sakya Abode Kaza today.

 First and foremost, as my trademark saying goes pictures are better than a thousand words…

 Price & Bookings